wp-plugins/smart-reporter-for-wp-e-commerce/readme.txt

 == Upgrade Notice ==

+= 2.7.3 =
+CSS changes for responsiveness along with some important Fixes and improvements, recommended upgrade.

 = 2.7.2 =
 Compatibility with new versions of WordPress, WP e-Commerce & WooCommerce (v2.2 or greater) along with some important Fixes and improvements, recommended upgrade.